Muhammad Kazim Khurasani: The Nuri affair

 Sheikh Fazlollah Noori (d.
 1909), a cleric who supported the coup d'état of Mohammad Ali Shah Qajar in 1908.
 He was hanged by the constitutional revolutionaries on 31 July 1909 (in Toopkhaneh) as a traitor.

 Meanwhile, the new Shah had understood that he could not roll back the constitutional democracy by royalist ideology, and therefore he decided to use the religion card.
 The parliament came under attack from imperial court's cleric, Shaykh Fazlullah Nuri and other anti-democracy clerics.
 Nuri was a rich and high-ranking Qajar court official responsible for conducting marriages and contracts.
 He also handled wills of wealthy men and collected religious funds.
 Nuri was opposed to the very foundations of the institution of parliament.
-He led a large group of followers and began a round-the-clock sit-in in the Shah Abdul Azim shrine on 21 June 1907 which lasted till 16 September 1907.
+He led a large group of followers and began a round-the-clock sit-in in the Shah Abdol-Azim Shrine on 21 June 1907 which lasted till 16 September 1907.
 He generalized the idea of religion as a complete code of social life to push for his own agenda.
 He believed democracy will allow for "teaching of chemistry, physics and foreign languages", that would result in spread of Atheism.
-He bought a printing press and launched a newspaper of his own for propaganda purposes, "Ruznamih-i-Shaikh Fazlullah", and published leaflets.
+He bought a printing press and launched a newspaper of his own for propaganda purposes, Ruznamih-i-Shaikh Fazlullah, and published leaflets.
 He believed that the ruler was accountable to no institution other than God and people have no right to limit the powers or question the conduct of the King.
 He declared that those who supported democratic form of government were faithless and corrupt, and apostates.
 He hated the idea of female education and said that girls schools were brothels.
 Alongside his vicious propaganda against women education, he also opposed allocation of funds for modern industry, modern ways of governance, equal rights for all citizens irrespective of their religion and freedom of press.
 He believed that people were cattle, but paradoxically, he wanted to "awaken the muslim brethren".

 The anti-democracy clerics incited violence and one such cleric said that getting in the proximity of the parliament was a bigger sin than adultery, robbery and murder.
 In Zanjan, Mulla Qurban Ali Zanjani mobilized a force of six hundred thugs who looted shops of pro-democracy merchants and took hold of the city for several days and killed the representative Sa'd al-Saltanih.

 Shaykh Ibrahim Zanjani was head of the tribunal who sentenced Fazlullah Nouri to death.

 Nuri himself recruited mercenaries from criminal gangs to harass the supporters of democracy.
 On 22 December 1907, Nuri led a mob towards Tupkhanih Square and attacked merchants and looted stores.
 Nuri's ties to the court of monarchy and landlords reinforced his fanaticism.
 He even contacted the Russian embassy for support and his men delivered sermons against democracy in mosques, resulting in chaos.
 Akhund Khurasani was consulted on the matter and in a letter dated 30 December 1907, the three Marja's said: